 How was your Halloween?
 Are you reeling in the candy?
 We aren’t.
 Unfortunately, the kids weren’t too excited about dressing up and going trick or treating this year but I finally managed to get them to dig through the Halloween bin and go out.
 Aaron and I dressed up more than the kids.
 I used an old Mad Hatter Costume Sawyer wore a few years ago.
 Aaron wore an old leather jacket, a water polo head thing and a giant spider wrapped around him.
-Nova wore a dress (gasp!) and Sawyer wore pajama pants and some giant bear slippers.
+Nova wore a dress (gasp!), one we bought from quince dress stores online, and Sawyer wore pajama pants and some giant bear slippers.
 Aaron definitely got the most comments as we were walking around.
 People were really scared of the giant spider.

 We headed to St Armands Circle on Lido Key where the shops were handing out candy and everyone was walking around in their costumes.
 It was great to see all of the costumes and I loved watching Sarasota High School perform Thriller.
 Next year at this time, I will know that dance.
 I have always wanted to do perform that dance and don’t ever think about it until Halloween.